rr-it/scriptmerger/Documentation/Configuration/Constants/Index.rst

 Embed the resulting css directly into the document in favor of a linked resource (this automatically disables the compression step).

+css.doNotRemoveInDoc
+""""""""""""""""""""

+:typoscript:`plugin.tx_scriptmerger.css.doNotRemoveInDoc=` :ref:`t3tsref:data-type-boolean`

+This option can be used to prevent embedded scripts to be merged, minified or compressed.

 css.minify.enable
 """""""""""""""""